 Once you're done spraying out the dirt, you should be able to look through the fins or brushes and see daylight.
 That's it.
 Remount the lid to the air conditioner's condensing unit as it was and bolt it down.

-Change Your Air Filter and Clean Your Drain
+4. Change the Air Filter and Clean the Drain

 Spring is a great time to replace that air filter.
-After being couped up all winter with the dust and pet hair, it is likely that this is the time of year your filter is the dirtiest.
-Air conditioning is very finicky and sensitive to air flow.
+After being cooped up all winter with the dust and pet hair, it is likely that this is the time of year your filter is the dirtiest.
+Air conditioning is very finicky and sensitive to airflow.
 If the filter is clogged, your fan will have to work much harder and the evaporator coil is likely to freeze solid.
-This is not good, causes a mess and ultimately renders the A/C system useless.
+This is not good, causes a mess, and ultimately renders the A/C system useless.

 Lastly, I like to clean my A/C drain every year.
 This is optional and doesn't necessarily affect the efficiency of the unit but nasty deposits do build up in this line which could lead to blockage.
 A cup full of Simple Green is what I use because it works and is environmentally safe.